 Research on Healing Frequencies

 The evidence supporting healing frequencies is growing steadily.
-For example, a 2019 double-blind study involving 33 participants found that listening to music tuned to 432 Hz reduced heart rate by 4.79 beats per minute, compared to the standard 440 Hz tuning.
+A 2019 double-blind study involving 33 participants found that listening to music tuned to 432 Hz reduced heart rate by 4.79 beats per minute, compared to the standard 440 Hz tuning.
 Another study in 2025, which included 43 cancer patients, revealed that 432 Hz music not only decreased heart rate by 3 bpm but also reduced pulse wave velocity by 0.5 m/s, indicating a state of deeper relaxation.

-"While psychological outcomes are improved by both interventions, 432 Hz leads to a more pronounced... effect on objective cardiovascular parameters, which reflect deeper relaxation." – Hohneck A, Researcher, University of Heidelberg
+"While psychological outcomes are improved by both interventions, 432 Hz leads to a more pronounced effect on objective cardiovascular parameters, which reflect deeper relaxation." – Hohneck A, Researcher, University of Heidelberg

 Energy Centers and Sound Therapy

+Sound therapy also targets the body's energy centers, often referred to as chakras, to address blockages and encourage the free flow of vital energy.
 This practice ties into brainwave entrainment, where external rhythms influence and synchronize brain activity.
-Different frequencies can guide the brain into specific states: relaxed Alpha waves (8–13 Hz), meditative Theta waves (4–8 Hz), or restorative Delta waves (0.5–4 Hz), each offering unique benefits.
+Different frequencies can guide the brain into specific states: relaxed Alpha waves (8–13 Hz), meditative Theta waves (4–8 Hz), or restorative Delta waves (0.5–4 Hz).

 Common Healing Frequencies and Their Benefits